rapidsai/cugraph-docs/docs/cugraph-docs/source/installation/getting_cugraph.md

 conda install -c rapidsai -c conda-forge -c nvidia cugraph cuda-version=12.9
 ```

-Alternatively, use `cuda-version=11.8` for packages supporting CUDA 11.

 Note: This conda installation only applies to Linux and Python versions 3.10/3.11/3.12/3.13.

 <br>